FAQ

 No. The space belongs to the Camp and cannot be switched out with another person.
 We do maintain wait lists for those trying to attend, and this is camp procedure.
 It's also the fairest method, as switching with someone is similar to cutting in line.

-Can I update my swimmer's times as we get closer to the start of camp?
+Should I update my swimmer's times as we get closer to the start of camp?

 Can campers with pre-existing injuries still attend camp?